 Leicestershire Police was the first force in the UK to use live facial recognition software.
 This was at Download Festival in June 2015, where 90,000 festival-goers were checked against a Europol database.

-Our investigation found South Yorkshire Police “supported” a facial recognition trial at Meadowhall, one of the biggest shopping centres in the North of England, in 2018.
+South Yorkshire Police “supported” a facial recognition trial at Meadowhall, one of the biggest shopping centres in the North of England, in 2018.
+This was uncovered after a Big Brother Watch investigation.
 One trial lasted 2 days, the other 1 month.
 On our calculation, 2 million visitors could have been scanned.
 Read more on BBC, other press and see our FOIs.

-A secret six-month police trial at the Trafford Centre March-September 2018 was criticised by the Surveillance Camera Commissioner for being disproportionate.
+Greater Manchester Police secretly conducted a six-month trial at the Trafford Centre March-September 2018 was criticised by the Surveillance Camera Commissioner for being disproportionate.
 We estimate 15 million visitors could have been scanned.
-See press coverage, our op-ed, and our FOI.
+See press coverage, our op-ed and our FOI.

-Our investigation found evidence of facial recognition used at the Millennium Point conference centre in collaboration with police.
-Police denied this.
+Our investigation found that West Midlands Police used facial recognition at Birmingham’s Millennium Point conference centre in collaboration with police.

-Our investigation found facial recognition surveillance had been used at Liverpool’s World Museum following police advice – but now both police and the museum deny it.
+Our investigation found facial recognition surveillance had been used at Liverpool’s World Museum following advice from West Merseyside Police – but now both police and the museum deny it.

 The Southern Co-op has been using live facial recognition since 2021 in the south of England.
 35 stores across Portsmouth, Bristol, Hove, Bournemouth and London are using the technology to spy on shoppers.
 To our knowledge, this is the first supermarket in the UK to permanently install facial recognition.
 The technology is provided by Facewatch.